Oliver Dragojević

 For his influential musical career, he reached critical and commercial acclaim in Croatia and neighbouring countries, and numerous accolades, including numerous Porin and Indexi awards.
 He is one of the few Croatian musicians who performed at major international venues such as Carnegie Hall, Royal Albert Hall, L'Olympia, and Sydney Opera House.

+Due to his popularity in Croatian music and his impact on Dalmatian music, he is often regarded as the "greatest musician in Croatian history", and his music videos on YouTube have accumulated more than 700 million views.
 In 1995, he was awarded the Order of Danica Hrvatska for his services to culture.

 Early life

 Oliver's mother Kata (1907–1994) and father Marko Dragojević (1908–1991) had three daughters, all of whom died young during World War II.
 His family escaped to a refugee camp in El Shatt, Egypt, together with many other women and children from Dalmatia.

 Dragojević was born on 7 December 1947 in Split, not long after his family returned to their ancestral town of Vela Luka, on the Dalmatian island of Korčula.
 He had an older brother Aljoša (1946–2011).
 When Oliver was five, his father bought each of his sons a harmonica.
-Oliver mastered the instrument quickly, and entertained other kids on his street, as well as passengers on board of ships on the busy route of Vela Luka – Split.
+Oliver mastered the instrument quickly, and entertained other kids on his street, as well as passengers on board of ships on the busy route of Vela Luka–Split.
 As Dragojević showed a strong passion for music, his parents decided to enroll him in a music school in his hometown.
 There he learned to play the piano, clarinet and bass guitar.